oktadev/okta-blog/_source/_posts/2021-03-24-spring-security-test.md

 # Testing a WebFlux Resource Server with mockOpaqueToken()

-Difference with JWT validation

-Now let's create a reactive microservice with OpaqueToken authentication.
+The OpaqueToken is validated remotely with a request to the authorization server.
+Let's create a reactive microservice with OpaqueToken authentication.

 ```shell
 http --download https://start.spring.io/starter.zip \